We are doing science for policy

-The The summer school is held in cooperation with the European Space Agency (ESA), the Joint Research Centre (JRC) of the European Commission and four internationally renewed universities: the Bundeswehr Universität München, ISAE Supaero, Stanford University and Technical University (TU) Graz.
+The summer school is held in cooperation with the European Space Agency (ESA), the Joint Research Centre (JRC) of the European Commission and four internationally renowned universities: the Bundeswehr Universität München, ISAE Supaero, Stanford University and Technical University (TU) Graz.

 The summer school will provide key information, fresh ideas, innovative approaches and practical advices on topics like satellite navigation, ionospheric and tropospheric effects, carrier-phase positioning, GNSS signals, receivers and performance.

 Specific focus will be devoted to emerging subjects such as GNSS threats and countermeasures, navigation in GNSS denied environments, cyber safety for civilian navigation, GNSS integrity, the principle of smartphone location and the future of the satellite systems.
 Many laboratory sessions will be carried out providing attendees with the “hands-on” experience.